josephbharrison/oni/README.md

 </p>

 # Oni
-A cross-platform personalized NeoVim development evironment with a ronin inspired aesthetic.
+A NeoVim personalized development evironment with a ronin aesthetic.

 ![desktop][desktop]